 Christ Church Southgate is home to north London’s finest voluntary liturgical choir.
-With over 40 singers, both young and old, the choir can be heard singing at least twice a week on Sundays at both the Sung Eucharist and Choral Evensong, as well as on major feast days.
-Our choir are passionate about music, proudly keeping alive the tradition of singing a full Choral Evensong on a weekly basis.
+With over 30 singers, both young and old, the choir can be heard singing at least twice a week on most Sundays at both the Sung Eucharist and Choral Evensong, as well as on major feast days.
+Our choir is passionate about music, proudly keeping alive the tradition of singing a full Choral Evensong on a weekly basis.
+Our current and past music lists can be found here.

-The mixed gender choir consists of an adult section of around 20 singers and a thriving junior choir of 20 choristers.
-In addition to the regular Sundays services, the choir also sings for concerts, goes on tour both in the UK and in Europe, and makes occasional recordings.
+The mixed gender choir consists of an adult section of around 22 singers and a thriving junior section of 15 choristers.
+In addition to the regular Sunday services, the choir also sings for concerts, goes on tour both in the UK and in Europe, and makes occasional recordings.
+In July 2022, the choir led a live TV broadcast of Sung Mass from St Nicholas Basilica, Amsterdam, with the Dutch broadcaster NRO NCRV.

 The choir is always recruiting and if you would like to find out more about membership, either for yourself or your child, please email the Director of music at email@example.com.
 If you are aged 16-25, then you might also be interested in applying for one of our choral scholarships.